Eitu33/koak/README.md

 # KOAK - Advanced Functional Programming

-KOAK is the last project of EPITECH's functional programming major.
+KOAK is the last project of EPITECH's 3rd year functional programming major.

 You need to implement a compiler of the KOAK language which is a simplified version of the original [Kaleidoscope Language](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).